The £3,000 Mistake That Changed My Hosting Strategy

 Performance Numbers That Actually Matter to Clients

-Page speed directly impacts your clients' bottom line.
+Page speed affects your clients' bottom line.
 Google's Core Web Vitals have made this a ranking factor.
-It's not just a nice-to-have feature anymore.
+It is not a nice-to-have anymore.
 Slow websites lose customers and search engine rankings.

-UK hosting providers typically offer 40-60ms lower latency for British visitors.
-This happens compared to US-based alternatives.
+UK hosting providers typically offer 40 to 60 ms lower latency for British visitors compared to US-based alternatives.
 That translates to faster First Contentful Paint (FCP) scores.
 FCP measures how quickly the first piece of content appears on screen.
 Better FCP scores mean happier users and higher conversion rates.

-I've tested this extensively across my client portfolio.
+I have tested this extensively across my client portfolio.
 The performance gains from UK hosting are measurable and consistent.
-Clients notice the difference even if they don't understand the technical details.
+Clients notice the difference even if they do not care about the technical details.
 They just know their website feels faster and more responsive.

 Real-World Speed Comparisons

-The speed differences weren't subtle.
+The speed differences were not subtle.
 UK visitors experienced dramatically faster load times with domestic hosting.
 This data helped me win several new clients who were frustrated with their current hosting performance.
 You can use our hosting match tool to find providers that offer similar performance benefits.

 - UK server to London visitor: 1.2 seconds average load time